Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 - **gRPC Server (planned):**
   Will provide a strongly-typed, high-performance RPC interface using Protobuf.

+- **Heartbeat Server:**
+  A dedicated HTTP server always available on a configurable port (default: 8090), exposing `/ping` and `/health` endpoints for liveness and health checks.
+This server is independent of the main REST or other protocol servers, enabling robust monitoring and UI status integration.

 > All protocol handlers are modular and can be enabled/disabled at build time via CMake flags.
 > All protocols support secure payload delivery using AES-256-GCM or ChaCha20-Poly1305 encryption for incoming data when enabled.